-Lack of socialization may make some dogs lose the will or the ability to live happy which can causes them stress and stress related diseases.
+Lack of socialization may make some dogs lose the will or the ability to live happy which can cause them stress and stress-related diseases.
 There are many reasons that can cause a dog to be lacking social skills but mainly can happen due to incorrect upbringing.

 When a puppy enters our lives, they automatically start to bond with the human and other members of that family including the other pets of the family.
 This is a natural phenomenon that happens but it takes time to develop a complete bond, trust and love with the members.
 It usually takes about a year.